CELTA, TEFL, or TESOL?

 I am already qualified, will you help me find a job?

-If you are looking to develop your skills, keep an eye out for our speciality courses.
+If you are looking to develop your skills, keep an eye out for our specialty courses.

 Where can I teach with my TESOL certificate?